“In the presence of God, I

 Despite the worthy ideals,

-pressed the Westminster Government for Home Rule
+the I.R.B. in Ireland Ireland Westminster Government for Home Rule

 But Home Rule for Ireland, a